107 Report Card Comments to Use and AdaptAll Posts

 And while no one at your school knows your students better than you do, writing valuable report card comments for each of them can be a huge challenge.

-That’s why we created a list of 105 sample report card comments to help you find ideas, inspiration, and insights while writing your own assessments.
+That’s why we created a list of 107 sample report card comments — starters to help you find ideas, inspiration, and insights while writing your own report cards.

 - Instill a growth mindset in students

-- Choose the right phrasing when writing positive and negative report card comments
+- Choose the right phrasing when writing positive and constructive report card comments

 - ________ is confident, positive and a great role model for his/her classmates.